 Clacton's award winning Green Flag area consists of a number of formal gardens, seafront shelters, the model yacht pond, a children's play area, the greensward, a mini golf attraction and a seafront café.
 During the spring of 2011 in the Memorial Garden and the nearby Chain Plot dilapidated hedges were removed and new fencing erected, this has allowed full panoramic viewing of the gardens.

 Frinton-on-Sea's award winning Crescent Garden consists of 5,000 sq metres of mature trees, lawns, flower and shrub beds, seating and paved areas.
 In May 2011 a new wildflower bed was prepared and planted by the children from Frinton Primary School Gardening Club.
 In addition there has also been a hard landscape centre piece created, depicting the Frinton In Bloom entry to the RHS Tatton Park Flower Show.
 In 2014 an edible garden bed was created for members of the public to use.

-Weeley Crematorium has also been awarded a Green Flag Award for 2015/16.
+Weeley Crematorium has also been awarded a Green Flag Award.
 The Crematorium grounds have been in existence for almost 30 years and are an open space used by thousands of people every year visiting to mourn a loved one.